 Dogs may be fearful of unfamiliar or threatening, situations.
 For example, a dog raised in a quiet household of adults may be fearful of noisy, fast-moving children.
 Lack of early socialization may also cause a dog to be fearful of new environments or noises.
 Signs a dog may be exhibiting fear aggression may include barking or lunging at the new stimulus.

 If a dog is in pain, he or she may bite, even if you are trying to help the dog.
 All dogs have different pain thresholds and may act out if pushed beyond that threshold.
 If you know a dog is in pain, it is best to call animal control, or a veterinarian, if possible.

 Dogs have been known to protect their “valuables” through aggression.
 This may include their food, territory, or owners.
-Certain guardian breeds are more likely than other breeds to protect what they consider valuable.
+Certain guardian breeds are more likely to protect what they consider valuable than other breeds.
 Guardian breeds include dogs such as the Akita, German Shepherd, and Bullmastiff.